-Chest Pain - For patients with Chest Pain the provider may encourage the patient to chew one adult or 2 low-does aspirins (if signs suggest the patient has myocardial infarction and if the patient doesn't have allergies to aspirin).
-If the provider is unsure or uncomfortable with such administration of aspirin, then the patient can be referred to EMS.
+Chest Pain - For patients with Chest Pain the provider may encourage the patient to chew 1 adult or 2 low-does aspirins (if signs suggest the patient is having myocardial infarction and if the patient doesn't have allergies to aspirin).
+If the provider is unsure or uncomfortable with such administration of aspirin then the patient can be deferred to EMS.

 Respiratory Arrest is the cessation of oxygen throughout the body.
 Failure of the lungs to deliver oxygen can result in death if untreated.
-A lack of oxygen to the brain will cause a loss of consciousness, and immediate treatment is essential for the chances of survival.
+A lack of oxygen to the brain will result in a loss of consciousness and immediate treatment is important for the chances of survival.
 Artificial ventilation treatment is the necessary act for saving respiratory arrest patients.
 Make sure to call 911 immediately and then, perform CPR.